Epineph/Data_analysis_Sara_thesis_English/README.md

 # Running the code

-In order to run the code, one must first install R: https://cloud.r-project.org/ and R studio https://posit.co/download/rstudio-desktop/.
-All of which is free software.
-The packages loaded in the script in the sections with multiple library(name) must be installed by the user.
-Finally, it is a good idea to download Rtools, since some packages may need to be built from souce code and need compilation.
+In order to run the code, one must first install **R**: https://cloud.r-project.org/ and **R studio** https://posit.co/download/rstudio-desktop/. **All of which is free software**.
+The packages loaded in the script in the sections with multiple library(name) must be installed by the user (*For you convenience, I have written the code in a way so that it automatically downloads, installs and loads a package if it is needed*).
+Finall, **download Rtools**, since some packages may need to be built from souce code and need compilation.
 Rtools can be found here: https://cran.r-project.org/bin/windows/Rtools/

 Make sure to download the version that matches your version of R.